 Are you one of the many people who sometimes struggle to make real improvements to their life?

-Nevertheless, an excellent start to making those improvements for the better happen would be to work on increasing your self-confidence and self-esteem
+If so, an excellent start to making those improvements for the better happen would be to work on increasing your self-confidence and self-esteem.

 Improving ourselves means more than occasional exercise or eating the right food.

 It can be hard to make improving yourself a priority when you have so many other things on your plate.

 Even though you know that you should make yourself a priority to excel in all the other areas of your life.

 “Never be bullied into silence.
 Never allow yourself to be made a victim.
 Accept no one’s definition of your life, but define yourself.”